rennerak/rennerak/README.md

 - 👋 Hi, I’m Anna @rennerak
-- 👀 I’m interested in bioinformatics, infectiology & immunology research, and enthusiastic about chocolate and coding.
+- 👀 I’m interested in bioinformatics, infectiology & immunology research, and enthusiastic about chocolate, drawing and coding.
 - 🌱 I have completed a masters in molecular medicine with practical research experience in wet and dry lab supporting development of a deep learning model for quantifying pathogen growth in an innovative organ-on-chip model.
 This ignited my passion for bioinformatics, and I'm now enhancing my coding skills alongside my role as a research associate.